Signing out of account, Standby...

 - Veteran Incentives

-- First-unit 50% reduction in franchise fee
+- 50% off first-unit franchise fee

 Definition: A discount or other incentive offered to military veterans who buy a franchise with this company.